lolcommits/lolcommits/README.md

 	brew install imagemagick
 	brew install imagesnap

-On Linux, you will need imagemagick and mplayer, and you known how to install them.

 This will take care of the non-Ruby dependencies.
 Then do:

 	[sudo] gem install lolcommits